wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VIII.3

 <p class=fip id=p3>
-3.&emsp;The Last Judgement is generally thought of as a procedure undertaken by God.
+3. The Last Judgement is generally thought of as a procedure undertaken by God.
 ²Actually it will be undertaken by my brothers with my help.
 3It is a final healing rather than a meting out of punishment, however much you may think that punishment is deserved.
 ⁴Punishment is a concept totally opposed to right-mindedness, and the aim of the Last Judgement is to restore right-mindedness to you.